mgunyho/vastamyrkky/README.md

 # Vastamyrkky: Tweaks for MyCourses

-Vastamyrkky is a browser extension that allows you to tweak the MyCourses learning environment used in Aalto University.
+Vastamyrkky is a browser extension that allows you to tweak the MyCourses learning environment in use at Aalto University.
 Currently, it works for Firefox, but it shouldn't be too difficult to port to Chrome.

 ## Hacking on Firefox